node-machine/docs/creating-a-machinepack/Getting-Started.md

 ##What are machinepacks?
+Machinepacks are bundles of related machines.
+They might be unified by the API they talk to (e.g. [Stripe](http://node-machine.org/machinepack-stripe)) or their purpose (e.g. [Passwords](http://node-machine.org/machinepack-passwords)).
+It's really up to you!
+The important thing to remember is that machinepacks are just a versioned, organizational unit you can publish and install.

-**Machinepacks** are bundles of _Machines_ that make it easy to aggregate related tasks that each _Machine_ performs.
-For example, [machinepack-github](http://node-machine.org/machinepack-github) contains seven _Machines_ ranging from fetching a particular repo to listing repo activity.
-The `machinepack` can then be required like any other `npm` module.
+For example, as of February 2015, [machinepack-github](http://node-machine.org/machinepack-github) contains 11 machines; it supports everything from fetching basic metadata about a particular GitHub user, to listing repo activity, to creating a new repo altogether.
+The machinepack can be installed and required from your Node.js code like any other `npm` module:

 ```javascript
 var Github = require('machinepack-github');